niranjanviladkar/udacity/Machine Learning Basic/projects/finding_donors/project_description.md

 Your project will be reviewed by a Udacity reviewer against the **<a href="https://review.udacity.com/#!/rubrics/406/view" target="_blank">Finding Donors for CharityML project rubric</a>**.
 Be sure to review this rubric thoroughly and self-evaluate your project before submission.
 All criteria found in the rubric must be *meeting specifications* for you to pass.

 ### Submission Files
 When you are ready to submit your project, collect the following files and compress them into a single archive for upload.
-Alternatively, you may supply the following files on your GitHub Repo in a folder named `student_intervention` for ease of access:
+Alternatively, you may supply the following files on your GitHub Repo in a folder named ~~`student_intervention`~~ `finding_donors` for ease of access:
  - The `finding_donors.ipynb` notebook file with all questions answered and all code cells executed and displaying output.
  - An **HTML** export of the project notebook with the name **report.html**.
 This file *must* be present for your project to be evaluated.